 Then have your children present one to each of their relatives who are veterans and take the other cards and distribute them to veterans at nursing homes or VA medical centers.

 3. Have your children pretend they're a reporter by creating a list of questions they'd like to ask a veteran.
 Once completed, encourage them to "interview" a former or current servicemember.
 This activity can provide a child with a lot of insight, especially if the veteran is a family member or close friend and doesn't mind discussing military service.

-4. Make a patriotic dessert or bake a batch of cookies using these military themed cookie cutters.
-Once finished give some to the veterans in your life or deliver them to the veterans in your local nursing homes.
+4. Make a patriotic dessert or bake a batch of cookies using military-themed cookie cutters.
+Once finished, give some to the veterans in your life or deliver them to the veterans in your local nursing homes.

 Updated by Armin Brott, April 2016